 Microneedling Training at National Laser Institute

-The second half of the course is spent doing clinical hands-on training in a medical spa environment with scheduled clients to give you real-world experience.
+In the classroom, you will learn things like facial anatomy, skin preparation, patient care as well as how to combine microneedling with other compatible treatments for optimal results.
+The second half of the course is spent doing clinicals in a medical spa environment with scheduled clients to give you a real-world experience.